nayeemmz/cmsc426Spring2021/colorseg.md

 However, aperture size is a trade-off:  a smaller aperture also means less light is let into the lens, reducing performance at night or low-light.
 There is no silver bullet to solve this problem.
 But a rule of thumb in vision/robotics is to disregard focus very close to the camera (say, within 1m), and set the aperture large enough to let in enough light, but small enough that objects further than 1m are in focus.
 (Note, a very small aperture also leads to an effect called "diffraction" which leads to a "softer" image.)

 The next factor controlling the brightness of the image is the <b>ISO</b>.
 To understand it, you'll need to understand some of the electronics behind a digital image sensor.
 Each pixel is generally a capacitor/transistor which converts photos/light into some voltage, which can be measured by a circuit in the camera.
 Think of this as light turning a dial/volume knob, telling you how much light hits a particular pixel.
-The volatge level measured per pixel can be amplifed by a number, much as you can amplifying the volume on your headphones.
+The voltage level measured per pixel can be amplified by a number, much as you can amplifying the volume on your headphones.
 ISO controls this amplification factor.
 As you might expect, a higher ISO means a brighter image and vice-versa.
 Why not just set a small aperture and increase your ISO to the maximum value?
 Increasing ISO comes at a cost: a lot of noise.
 So, one must find a balance between amplification and noise.

 <div class="fig figcenter fighighlight">